edgepointlearning/edgepointlearning.com/src/collections/blog/2021/2021-05-12-synchronous-vs-asynchronous-learning.md

 Synchronous vs. asynchronous learning concerns largely how a “class” is assembled.
 Synchronous learning occurs in real time, with everyone meeting—online or in person—at a set, scheduled time.
 Common delivery methods include live lectures or videoconferencing.

-{% picture blog blog/2021-05-12-synchronous-vs-asynchronous-learning01.jpg --alt Synchronous learning: Occurs in real time, whether online or in person, Asynchronous learning: Accessed at any time, without an active instructor %}
+{% picture "blog/2021/2021-05-12-synchronous-vs-asynchronous-learning01.jpg", "Synchronous learning: Occurs in real time, whether online or in person, Asynchronous learning: Accessed at any time, without an active instructor" %}

 On the other hand, asynchronous learning is learning that can be accessed at any time, online and without the need for an instructor or facilitator.
 Asynchronous learning tools include video, training courses, discussion forums, and interactive scenarios.